 Refueling Outages

-About 1,250 skilled workers, hired locally and from across the country, join Energy Northwest’s workforce of about 1,000 employees, to support refueling and maintenance projects.
+About 2,000 skilled workers, hired locally and from across the country, join Energy Northwest’s workforce of about 1,000 employees, to support refueling and maintenance projects.
+For job postings, see our Careers page.

 Workers replace about a third of the 764 nuclear fuel assemblies in Columbia’s core with new fuel.
 Fuel assemblies that have been in the reactor core for six years will be placed in Columbia's used fuel pool, which removes residual heat from the assemblies.